As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Cut Stone Using a Diamond-Tipped Saw?

 Diamond-tipped saw’s don’t actually cut; they grind.
 This saw’s edge is coated with tiny diamond particles, which scratch the stones as it spins around on the blade, which causes millions of little scratches that eventually lead all the way through the piece of stone.
 Because they work this way, a Diamond-tipped saw is much safer to work with.

 What Is the Best Tool for Scraping Geodes?

 The best tool for scraping geodes is the diamond-tipped saw.
 Though expensive, you can use this tool to cut hundreds of geodes in half, rather than just one or two.
 If you want a less pricey alternative, you can use a chisel and a metal claw hammer, but the process requires more time and greater focus.

 TIP: Don’t forget to stay safe when you cutting rocks with all these tools.
-You can get injured easily with no proper safety equipment.
 I made a list of recommended safety equipment for rockhounding and related activities.
 Check it out here: